Should I Keep Investing Even Through Times of Market Volatility?

 Why does market volatility happen?

 Uncertainty is a big driver of volatility.
 National and global events, pending legislation, and economic instability are just some of the factors that make investments fluctuate.
-Since March 2020, factors such as the pandemic, the 2020 Presidential election, economic recovery legislation, and the global reaction to the pandemic have all caused fear of the unknown.
+Factors like inflation concerns, interest rate adjustments, geopolitical tensions, and tariff policies have all contributed to market uncertainty in recent years.

 Many investors think that when the market behaves this way, they should take action, move their investments, or otherwise reconsider their strategy.
 Conversely, we maintain that investors should remain patient and disciplined during these instances.
 Even if short-term gains could be made by selling, we advise our clients to focus on the long-term.